randallcampher/RainbowRetail/README.md

 ![image](https://github.com/user-attachments/assets/0810efbf-d28d-46b0-b4fb-442ef51022e8)

-- **Trend:** Upward trajectory in sales and revenue with fluctuations, possibly due to seasonal variations or market events.
+- **General Trend:**
+  - Line graphs for monthly sales and revenue from 2018 to 2022 show a general upward trajectory.
+  - Indicates consistent growth over the five-year period, suggesting overall positive performance.

+- **Key Observations:**
+  - Noticeable fluctuations within the upward trend.
+  - Possible reasons for fluctuations:
+    - Seasonal variations in consumer spending patterns
+    - Impact of specific market events or economic conditions on sales performance

+- **Further Analysis:**
+  - Analysing these fluctuations could provide valuable insights into market dynamics and consumer behavior.

 ### b.
 Product Category Performance

 ![image](https://github.com/user-attachments/assets/be791e3f-d565-4ad1-9c25-f00ac3ac53f4)

-- **Revenue Distribution:** Technology products (49%), Office Supplies (33%), Furniture (3%).
-Notable 15% from unclassified categories.
+- **Dominant Category:**
+  - Technology products dominate revenue generation, contributing a substantial 49% of total revenue.

+- **Secondary Category:**
+  - Office Supplies follow as the second-largest contributor at 33%.

+- **Notable Findings:**
+  - Unclassified categories account for 15% of revenue, warranting further investigation.
+  - Anomaly detected: Furniture category underperforms significantly, contributing only 3% to overall revenue.

+- **Insights:**
+  - The distribution highlights a heavy reliance on technology products, indicating a strong market position in this sector.
+  - Suggests a need for diversification to reduce dependency on a single category.

 ### c.
 Top-Selling Products

 ![image](https://github.com/user-attachments/assets/a7fdbf50-b250-48b2-9e02-b60ad5bf8978)

+- **Top Performers:**
+  - High-Speed Automatic Electric Letter Opener leads in sales, generating R1,466,247.
+  - Cisco Telepresence System EX90 follows closely with R1,256,436 in sales.

+- **Product Diversification:**
+  - The product range includes a mix of office equipment, high-end technology systems and furniture, suggesting a diverse product portfolio.

+- **Sales Distribution:**
+  - The leading products significantly outperform others, indicating a reliance on a few key products for revenue.
-- **Top Performers:** High-Speed Automatic Electric Letter Opener (R1,466,247), Cisco Telepresence System EX90 (R1,256,436).
-Suggests a need for diversification and marketing of lower-performing items.
+  - Suggests a need to diversify product offerings or enhance promotion of lower-performing items.

+- **Market Trends:**
+  - High sales of office equipment like the letter opener and telepresence system suggest strong demand in the business and corporate sectors.

+- **Opportunities for Growth:**
+  - Potential to increase marketing efforts for mid and lower-tier products, especially those that complement top-selling items.

 ### d.
 Sales by Province

 ![image](https://github.com/user-attachments/assets/b568df9f-f192-4fb6-9465-658d4d50590d)

-- **Key Markets:** KwaZulu-Natal, Gauteng, Eastern Cape.
-Growth opportunities in Limpopo and Northern Cape.
+- **Regional Focus:**
+  - KwaZulu-Natal, Gauteng and Eastern Cape are key markets.
+  - These provinces should be the focus of intensified marketing and sales strategies to capitalise on existing demand.

+- **Growth Opportunities:**
+  - Provinces with lower sales, such as Limpopo and Northern Cape, present opportunities for targeted marketing campaigns and promotional activities to boost sales.

+- **Market Expansion:**
+  - The variance in sales figures across provinces suggests potential for expansion in underperforming regions.
+  - Consider market research to understand local consumer behavior and needs.

+- **Resource Allocation:**
+  - Data can guide resource allocation, such as sales team deployment and inventory distribution, ensuring alignment with demand patterns.

 ### e.
 Average Order Value (AOV)

+- **Current AOV:**
+  - The average order value stands at R4,467 over the observed period.
+  - Provides insight into the typical purchasing power and behavior of customer base.

+- **Trends to Investigate:**
-- **Value:** R4,467.
-Investigate how this compares to industry standards and trends.
+  - How this AOV compares to industry standards.
+  - Evolution of AOV over time.

+- **Potential Anomaly:**
+  - If this AOV significantly differs from industry benchmarks, it could indicate unique market positioning or specific customer segment targeting.

 ### f.
 Ad-Hoc Queries